 If you want the look of wood but not the upkeep you have a choice of plastic or composite materials.
 These are designed not to warp or split like pressure treated woods.

-An even better alternative would be to build your new deck with bamboo.
-Bamboo is incredibly durable and harder than maple or red oak.
+Bamboo decking is incredibly durable and harder than maple or red oak.
 And, because bamboo is actually a grass and not a hardwood, it resists moisture and rot very well, which is important when choosing material that will live outdoors in the elements year-round.
 Your best bet is to choose solid bamboo planks which will make a stable deck that could last up to 20 years.

 And finally, bamboo is a much more affordable decking choice.
 Many people want to use exotic hardwoods like cherry or teak for their decks, but these woods can cost as much as $10 per square foot.
 Bamboo generally costs between $3 and $5 per square foot – a savings that could really add up depending on how large of a deck you are building.